devblack/nodriver/docs/nodriver/cdp/audits.rst

       :undoc-members:
       :exclude-members: from_json, to_json

-.. autoclass:: SelectElementAccessibilityIssueReason
+.. autoclass:: ElementAccessibilityIssueReason
       :members:
       :undoc-members:
       :exclude-members: from_json, to_json

-.. autoclass:: SelectElementAccessibilityIssueDetails
+.. autoclass:: ElementAccessibilityIssueDetails
       :members:
       :undoc-members:
       :exclude-members: from_json, to_json